-Tel.
+April-October: daily except MONDAYS 9.00-12.00, 13.00-17.00 November-March: Per prior order Tel.
 N°: +420 376 316 011, +420 739 235 184 Town Walls Klatovy in order to protect the medieval town.
 The older one situated internally, towards the town, was about 2 metres thick and up to 7-8 metres high.
 In the 15th century another town wall belt was pasted down, completed with semi-circular bastions.
 Despite the fact that the wall-work including all three gates was in its main part demolished in the 19th century, even today we come across its remnants at many places.
 The most preserved part is situated behind the archdeacon church where we can take a look at both town wall belts and their bastions.
 Two belts of town walls made of stones were erected around represent the very best of world glass production.
-This unique collection is in the private ownership of an Austrian collector who decided to open the collection to the public in the Šumava Region where the glass was originally made.
-Glass Pavilion Klatovy glass was made in the Lötz Glass Factory in Klášterský Mlýn, situated in the valley of the River Otava near Kašperské Hory.
+Glass Pavilion Klatovv glass was made in the Lötz Glass Factory in Klášterský Mlýn, situated in the valley of the River Otava near Kašperské Hory.
 This company was renowned for its luxury Art Nouveau glass and art glass and it was at the forefront of modern European glass design.
 The exhibits Since 2014 a collection of major historical importance, of glass made at the turn of the 19th century and the first decade of the 20th century, can be seen in the gardens next to the Ethnography Museum of Dr Hostaš in Klatovy.
-The Tel.
-N°: +420 376 333 042 daily 9.00-17.00 November-March: daily 11.00-16.30 Museum This building in Art Nouveau style was erected in the years 1905-1907 as the municipal saving bank, according to a design by the architect R. Stech from Pilsner, Today it is the seat of Museum of Local History and Art, named "Hostaš" after the first administrator of its collections and the further mayor of Klatovy, Visitors can find a permanent exhibition on history of the Klatovy region there as well as many short-term specific exhibitions.
-Opening hours:
+The production accessible to the public.
+The collection is remarkable thanks to its extraordinary diversity.
+The visitors can see the largest array of shapes and designs produced by the Lötz Glass Factory.
+This unique collection is in the private ownership of an Austrian collector who decided to open the collection to the public in the Sumava Region where the glass was originally made.
+Tel.
+N°: +420 376 333 042 October-May: daily 11.00-16.30 closed: 24.-26.12. and 1.1.